taborda-cws-prototype/cws-parent-portal/README.md

 We employed a Human-Centered Design (HCD) approach to elicit user requirements that ultimately became the Product Backlog.
 The section below summarizes our HCD process for the prototype.
 [Details here](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/wiki/Human-Centered-Design-Process)

 ## Human-Centered Design *(2d)*

+As part of our HCD process, our team leveraged the following techniques.

 ### Inspiration

 * Developed **Design Challenge**: "*How might we implement a modern, convenient app for parents to communicate with case workers and easily access resources?*"